We've independently reviewed this article to make sure it's as accurate as we can make it.

-For example, if you’re like me and like keeping your kitchen looking tidy, or you have limited counter space, you might want to get a microwave that can be embedded or mounted under a cabinet.
+For example, if you’re like me and have limited counter space, you’ll need a microwave that can be embedded or mounted under a cabinet.

-You might also want to think about your kitchen style.
-If you have a modern and trendy kitchen, a built-in, or drawer microwave might be the way to go.
+It’s also important to think about your kitchen style.
+If you have a modern and trendy kitchen, a built-in or drawer microwave is the way to go.

-Once you’ve thought about the layout and style of your kitchen, it’s time to measure the space where you plan to put the microwave.
-This way, you’ll make sure it fits perfectly.
+Once you’ve thought about the layout and style of your kitchen, it’s time to measure the space where you plan to put your microwave to make sure it fits perfectly.

-To do it, you’ll just need to grab a measuring tape and write down the height, width, and depth of the area and refer to these measurements when browsing for a microwave.
+To do it, you’ll need to grab a measuring tape, write down the area’s height, width, and depth, and refer to these measurements when browsing for a microwave.

 Don’t forget to keep in mind the installation requirements.
-Some microwaves, such as over-the-range, drawer, or built-in units, can be more complicated to install (compared to a countertop microwave).
+Some microwaves, such as over-the-range, drawer, or built-in units, can be more complicated to install (compared to countertop microwaves).